-Ask your doctor if you should include over-the-counter medicines, vitamins, supplements, and herbal remedies on this list.
+Ask your doctor if you should include nonprescription medicines, vitamins, supplements, and herbal remedies on this list.
 Since these items can interact with other medicines you take, most doctors want to know everything you are taking.

 It is also important that you: